-The administration is one of the leading resources for America’s 30+ million small businesses.
+The administration is one of the leading sources of information for America’s 30+ million small businesses.
 The SBA provides access to capital, entrepreneurship development, government contracting and advocacy.
 As the economy continues to grow and diversify in 2020, small businesses must be nimble to these changes and learn to adapt to new markets and developments.
 Small businesses have yet to tap into the global market.
 Currently only one percent of US small businesses export to the global market.

 A competent administrator at the helm of SBA will help address these and other challenges going into 2020.
 Among the key issues that Carranza, as head of SBA, would face in 2020 include a possible trade war with China.
 This includes how to steer small businesses away from further trade uncertainties and tariffs.
 Cybersecurity risks and low unemployment rates follow closely, which is forcing businesses to contend with a lack of people to fill open roles.
 During the last two decades, small businesses have been responsible for creating two out of every three net new jobs.